Contextual Bandits with Cross-learning

-These choices are unified in the following way: in all of the above cases, $\pi$ is the best stationary policy in expectation for someone who knows all the decisions of the adversary and details of the system ahead of time, but not the randomness in the instantiations of contexts/rewards from distributions.
+Our choices of benchmarks are unified in the following way: in all of the above cases, $\pi$ is the best stationary policy in expectation for someone who knows all the decisions of the adversary and details of the system ahead of time, but not the randomness in the instantiations of contexts/rewards from distributions.